myexperiments-blog/myexperiments-blog.github.io/_drafts/2018-09-27-unix-privilege-escalation.md

 ### Process information gathering

-Some basic command to collect some clue for realized a privilege escalation by passing daemon and process exploitation.
+Some basic command to collect some clue for realized a privilege escalation by passing through a vulnerable process exploitation.

 | Command                | Result                            |
 | :-------------------- | :------------------------------- |